 In response to God’s free grace, Pr.
 Kate strives to follow the call to love God and neighbor through relationship-building, local service and organizing, and “striving for justice and peace in all the earth.”
 She is passionate about exploring the big questions of life and faith; her favorite parts of ministry are small-group discussions and one-on-one conversation.

 Before coming to Valpo, Kate served for five years as the associate pastor of St. Andrew Lutheran Church in Franklin, TN.
-She now lives in Valparaiso with her spouse, Thomas.

 Have another question or concern?